JCurtisRMIT/arduino/poweringYourPrototype.md

 Firstly, we're going to need to determine two things.

-The voltage requirement : measured in Volts) of your components and the current draw : measured in Amperes (A) or MilliAmperes (mA) Typically, most Arduino sensor modules work either at 5 volts (5V) or 3.3v.
+* The voltage requirement : measured in Volts) of your components
+* The current draw : measured in Amperes (A) or MilliAmperes (mA)

+Typically, most Arduino sensor modules work either at 5 volts (5V) or 3.3v.
 The Arduino can safely supply 5v or 3.3v out of the pins marked as such.
 However, this only describes the differential between the positive (+) and ground (-) terminals.
 The Voltage is what allows current to flow through the circuit.

 The current is the rate of flow through an electric charge.
 You can think of it as the amount of water flowing through a hose.
 When you think about it this way, the term current makes sense - we use the same word to describe the flow of water influenced by gravity as it moves downhill to reduce its potential energy in a river.